Wedding Cake Pricing

 Fondant icing is generally more expensive than a buttercream-covered cake.
 Other elements that can add to the cost are sculpted shapes including sugar flowers, vibrant colors (which may stain your teeth too), odd-shaped tiers or heavily piped elements.
 Essentially, anything taking a lot of time for design and labor is going to up your cost.

 If cost is a big factor for you or you’re on a tight budget, there are other options.
-One cost-cutting measure is to have a smaller cutting cake along with cupcakes or sheet cakes for your guests.
+One cost-cutting measure is to have a smaller cutting cake along with cupcakes for your guests.
 You may also consider getting a smaller cake and providing cookies or other mini-desserts.
 Using fresh flowers on your cake rather than hand-made sugar flowers is also a great cost-cutting measure.